Welcome to Stone Lake, WI!

 Located on the border of Washburn & Sawyer Counties, Stone Lake is a treasure of a small town.
 Stone Lake has big appeal to visitors, especially in the fall when the annual Stone Lake Cranberry Festival occurs.
 Thousands of people gather in this small town the first Saturday of October to celebrate all things cranberry.
-Events include over 300 Arts & Craft Vendors, Cranberry Crate Derby, Parade & much more!
+The event includes over 300 Arts & Craft Vendors, Cranberry Crate Derby, Parade & much more!
 Antiques hunters, history buffs, and shopping lovers will find their little piece of paradise in this little northwoods town.
 While you’re in town enjoying one of the many surrounding lakes, be sure to stop into the local coffee shop for a cup of fresh brewed gourmet coffee or sip your favorite glass of wine at the local wine shop.